 Before returning to Cambridge in 1998, I was in the Philosophy Department at the University of Sheffield for ten years, and before that was at UCW Aberystwyth (as it then was called, and where there was once a small but rather good department, closed as a result of the ‘Thatcher cuts’).
 In ancient history, I was at Trinity for eight years, where I took Part II Maths at the end of my second year, and then in my third year got a distinction in Part III Maths (it’s been downhill all the way since).
 In my fourth year, I took Part II Moral Sciences for light relief.
 Then, instead of going back to DAMPT, I stayed on trying to become a philosopher, for not-very-good reasons, and thereby foolishly missed out on some of the glory days of elementary particle physics.

 My amateurish philosophical curiosity used to range pretty widely.
 For twelve years until the end of 1999, I was editor of the philosophy journal Analysis, which was great fun and suited my butterfly mind (I could really never get the hang of this specializing malarky).
 But it was ludicrously time-consuming because I’m bad at delegating.

 I also wrote (with my then Aber colleague O.R.
 Jones) a once quite widely used textbook, The Philosophy of Mind: An Introduction (CUP, 1986).
-Over twenty five years on, it now looks very much a product of its time; but when I have had occasion to dip into it, it still seems to have its moments.
+Nearly thirty years on, it now looks very much a product of its time; but when I have had occasion to dip into it, it still seems to have its moments.
 Beginning students should still find it readable and even useful.

 Rather more recently I wrote a philosophy of science book Explaining Chaos (CUP, 1998), which has some really rather pretty maths, if you like that kind of thing.
-The book’s main point is to deflate some over-excited philosophical views about ‘chaos theory’.
+The book’s main point was to deflate some over-excited philosophical views about ‘chaos theory’.
 (I’d put a few things just a bit differently now; there are one or two technical glitches, and I was perhaps unnecessarily pessimistic about the question whether you could ‘define’ chaos neatly covering the usual paradigms.
 But the basic deflationary story still seems right to me.)